SirGarhi/garhis-grotto-foundry/README.md

 ##### Concentration Tab
 * Enable Contentration Automation - Enabled
 * Remove concentration on failed save - Disabled (There's too many reaction abilities and ways to modify a failed save to make this worth it)
-* Single Concentration Check - Enabled
+* Single Concentration Check - Disabled to match RAW, but User Preference really
 * Remove concentration when effects removed - Check Effects and Templates
 ##### Misc Tab
 * Condense Attack/Damage Rolls - Enabled
-* Move roll formula to tooltip - Advantage Attribution (Informs you *why* Midi is automatically applying advantage or disadvantage)
+* Move roll formula to tooltip - Advantage Attribution (Informs you *why* Midi is automatically applying advantage or disadvantage, can be a bit hard to parse but better than nothing)
 ### Warp Gate
 * Revert button behavior - 'Show mutation stack dialog' and locked Several items in this pack utilize warpgate mutations to drive the changes.
 With default settings, if a player curiosly clicks the 'Revert' button at the top of their character sheet, the last applied mutation will be removed without warning.
 Showing the mutation stack dialog allows players to see what mutations are applied to their character and also know exactly what it is they might be removing.